 Does the formula really reverse for a night birth?

 Yes.
 Sect governs the direction of the arc.
-A day chart uses Ascendant + Jupiter - Spirit; a night chart uses Ascendant + Spirit - Jupiter.
+A day chart uses Ascendant + Jupiter - Spirit.
+A night chart uses Ascendant + Spirit - Jupiter.
 Skipping this reversal is the single most common error, and it usually lands the lot in the wrong sign.

 What planet rules the Lot of Victory?